SMAPPNYU/pysmap/README.md

 note: empty lists `[]` will return nothing. you must specify fields.

 note: fields that have no value will appear empty `,,`

+note: if you use the [sample](#sample) method you can no longer use the 'parallel' argument to any dump methods, sample has to override the iterators for aech collection, essentially stripping us of the original iterators.

 # dump_to_sqlite_db